archer-lili/ZKP_C_coloring/README.md

 - Live force-circle drawing of the committed graph (colored edges plus node labels) so you can see permutations taking effect in real time.
 - Coloring and commitment roots (graph/permutation/blank trees).
 - Verifier and STARK constraints (round count, spot probability, chunk size, etc.).
+- A canonical `C'` catalog that renders every permissible triad as a mini-graph plus the live status of each spot check compared against that set.
 - A continuously refreshing log that calls out every spot and blank validation as it happens.

 The dashboard stays onscreen until you press `q` (or `Esc`), so you have time to inspect the final state.